 - The amount of time you have to make a decision

 - The associated cost

 Is the pregnancy viable?

-Statistics show that about one in every four pregnancies will end in a miscarriage.
+Statistics show that about 10% of every recognized pregnancy will end in a miscarriage.
 If the ultrasound results conclude that you may be miscarrying, or that an empty egg is present, an abortion is unnecessary.
 You will need a different type of medical care.

 Is the pregnancy located in my uterus?